mono-koto/build-with-pyusd/docs/smart-contract/04-write-erc721.md

 In the above, we:

-1. Import `ERC721` contract, which we inherit from
+1. Import `ERC721` contract, which we inherit from.
-2. Add storage for `totalIssued` to keep track of the count/
+2. Add storage for `totalIssued` to keep track of the count.
 3. Adjust our constructor to call the `ERC721` constructor to set our NFT's name to `Hello PYUSD` and its symbol to `HIPYPL`.
 4. Add a `mint` function that lets the caller mint the next ID, incrementing `totalIssued`.
 5. Implement the abstract `tokenURI` function to just return an empty string (for now).

 Notice we are not yet accepting payment!
-But that's ok, we'll get there.
+That's ok, we'll get there.

 ## Testing our mint function

-Let's now go back to our tests and add some testing for the mint function.
-Add the following to your test suite:
+Let's go back to our tests and add some testing of our new mint function by adding the following to our test file:

 ```solidity
 function testMint() public {